manuelbieh/react-book/hooks/hooks-api.md

 Currently, the calculation will happen **each** time **even if the number is already present** in the array.
 If I entered 40, I would have to wait 3 seconds to get a result.
 If I entered 40 again, I would need to wait 3 seconds again \(on top of the previous 3 seconds\) as the value is calculated in both components again.

-We can `useMemo()` to deal with such situations more efficiently.
+We can use `useMemo()` to deal with such situations more efficiently.
 By changing the following line from

 ```javascript
 const result = fibonacci(value);